Dr. Elliott’s Personal Journey with Neuralgia

-Even if you’ve heard about Trigeminal Neuralgia, you may not know that because of the pain it causes, over a third of patients who have it admit to having suicidal thoughts, and at least 50% of them develop clinical depression.
+Even if you’ve heard about Trigeminal Neuralgia, you may not know that over a third of patients who have it admit to having suicidal thoughts because of the severity of the pain, and at least 50% of them develop clinical depression.

 Demonstration of a supraorbital nerve block

-I did a second injection three days later and had no pains for a week.
-When I started getting twinges of pain again, I’d repeat the injection and they’d stop again.
-About eight weeks after the pains started, they stopped completely again for a few months, without ever having the pain last more than a few seconds.
+I did a second injection three days later and had no pains for the following week.
+When I started getting twinges of pain again, I’d repeat the injection and they’d stop again for a few days to a week.
+About eight weeks after the pains started, they stopped completely for a few months, and since then, I’ve done the injections when the twinges start, and I’ve never had more than a few pain episodes that lasted more than a couple of seconds.

-Since my last period of demonic nerve possession, case studies have been published showing that when Botox was injected in the site where the nerve emerges from the bone in Trigeminal Neuralgia patients, it resulted in periods of up to months without pain.
+Since 2024, case studies have been published showing that Botox injection can also decrease the pain of trigeminal neuralgia, sometimes resulting in days to months of relief.
 My last Trigeminal Neuralgia patient had pain in her mandibular branch and I injected a large, concentrated dose of Botox and 5% dextrose where her mental nerve exited her mandible on the affected side.
-Five days later, her constant pain stopped for the first time in almost a year.
-As of today, it’s only been two weeks since it stopped, so I’ll keep you updated here on her progress.
+Five days later, her constant pain stopped for the first time in almost a year and her pain relief lasted almost 2 months, allowing her to brush her teeth normally, eat solid food, and resume working.

 Keep in mind, if you’re considering using Botox for Trigeminal Neuralgia, that because it will also relax muscles overlying the nerves, you may have some asymmetric facial movements, but they will be less obvious if Botox is also used on the same muscle/s on the other side.